Dearest Bamboo VIP:

 Come children, said Isabella, "I see another carriage is arriving."

 I pointed the way and said, “Please come this way through my Japanese garden to the back, to enjoy our bamboo grove as the other guests arrive.”

 The Hart's were driven down by Mr. Theodore Williams known in Federal Point as Shepherd, a former enslaved Afro American and Civil War veteran of the Black 54th Massachusetts Regiment.
-Shepherd was like a pastor to the black community there, and told the story when Col. Shaw led them into battle.
+Shepherd was like a pastor to the Afro-American community there, and told the story when Col. Shaw led them into battle.
 “Col. Shaw led the Black Union Troops July 18th 1863, against Fort Wagner, South Carolina.
-As we approached the walls of the fort the brave Col. riding his black horse was fatally wounded, I was by his side when he was shot.
+I was 18 then, and as we approached the walls of the fort the brave Col. riding his black horse was fatally wounded, I was by his side when he was shot.
 His foot hit me when I tried to catch him when he fell."

 I reached out to shake the driver’s hand and said, “Mr. Williams it is, nice to meet you!
 Please come in and join us.
 As Shepherd moved his wagon, Theodore Luqueer Mead and his wife and daughter pulled up.